9 Toddler Sleep Problems (And How to Deal)

 Once your toddler is out of his crib and into a big-kid bed, you’ll most likely have at least a little bit of what we call jack-in-the-box behavior.
 Your toddler will spring out of bed, and you’ll have to tuck him back in.
 For some toddlers, though, this problem is incredibly persistent!
 To deal with this, simply out-persistent your persistent child.
 Do what we call the “silent return to bed.”
 EVERY time your child gets up, calmly and quietly return him to bed.
 Don’t engage, or let your child see you upset.
 If your toddler can get a reaction out of you, he’s more likely to repeat the behavior.

-2. Short (or missed) naps
+2. Short (or Skipped) Naps

-There are several big nap transitions during toddlerhood!
 Your toddler will transition from two naps to one nap at around 15-18 months, and then your toddler will be done napping somewhere between 3 and 4 years of age.
 These nap transitions can take quite a toll.
 Many toddlers will have short, late, or skipped naps during the transition phase, which can lead to overtired crankiness and bedtime drama.
-To deal with this, you can use the tips in our nap transition article, available to our Baby Sleep Site® VIP Members Area subscribers.
-(Not a VIP member?
-Become one today!)

-3. Bedtime (and nap time) stalling
+3. Bedtime (and Nap Time) Stalling

 Some toddlers are practically professional bedtime stallers.
 Just one more drink, just one more book, just one more kiss for all 50 of her stuffed animal friends….you get the idea!
 Take heart, though – while this is a very frustrating problem, it’s also incredibly common.
 To deal with bedtime stalling, check out the tips and techniques in our article, 5 Gentle Techniques for Managing Toddler Bedtime Stalling.